Gov. Reynolds: ‘Light at end of tunnel’ with COVID-19 vaccine’s pending arrival in Iowa

 Reynolds and Kelly Garcia, director of the state health care department, gave a rough outline of when the first batches of COVID-19 vaccines will arrive and who will get them.

 Between roughly December 13 and the week of December 27, Iowa will receive a total of 172,000 doses of COVID-19 vaccine from Pfizer and Moderna.
-The vaccines requires two doses, so that first shipment will vaccinate approximately 86,000 people in a state with around 3.155 million people.
+The vaccines require two doses: Pfizer’s three weeks apart and Moderna’s four weeks apart.
+The vaccines requires two doses, with the first shipment vaccinating approximately 172,000 people in a state with more than 2.4 million adults.
+Reynolds and Garcia said second doses would arrive in time to complete the vaccination process for the first to receive it.

 Those initial doses will be made available to hospital and other health care workers, and workers and residents in long-term care facilities like nursing homes.
 The prioritization was made on the advice of federal authorities.